pvial00/RedDye/README.md

 Recommended nonce length is 64-128bits.

+# Authentication

+RedDye is paired with a RedDye based authenticator called H4A.
+It takes the message data and a key and generates a 128 bit authentication code that can be attached to the message to ensure the message has not been tampered with.
+H4A relies on the strength of the RedDye cipher.

 # Cryptanalysis
 There is no known bias in a ciphertext only attack and the output isn't distinguishable from a random output.